 Parkways: those areas between the sidewalk and the street tend to be after-thoughts or the places where we plant trees, but they could be so much more.
 They could be solutions to flooding, declines in biodiversity, tree stress, and climate change.
 Sound implausible?
-Perhaps for one parkway garden, but if we many of us transformed our drab parkways to places of evolving color and texture, we could make a huge impact on some of the environment’s biggest problems.
-Let’s crowd-source solutions to environmental problems!
+Perhaps for one parkway garden, but if we transformed our drab parkways into places of evolving color and texture, we could make a huge impact on some of the environment’s biggest problems.
+Let’s crowd-source solutions to environmental problems.

 Native plants and healthy soils can help with mitigating flood water.
-The plants’ deep roots and healthy soil biodiversity create channels and porosity helping move water through the soil.
+Together, plants’ deep roots and healthy soil biodiversity create channels and porosity, helping water move through the soil.
 The benefits of healthy soil don’t stop there: the “glue” in the aggregates created by earthworms, bacterial slime, and fungal hyphae hold water as well, and bring water to the parkway tree and to the gardens.
 Trees form beneficial relationships with fungi.

 The Chicago region lost a great deal of biodiversity through its development and use of lawns; however, we can regenerate biodiversity through the use of native plants.
 Many of our native plants have extensive root systems (2/3 of many plants are actually in the roots), and the plants pull down carbon and when some of the plants’ roots die each year, the carbon remains buried underground.

 The standard bluegrass lawn cannot really do any of these things to the same extent.
 Many residents use pesticides and fertilizers which destroy soil biodiversity and pollute the air and water.
 Often, the soil under the lawn is compacted, and given the structure of the dense layer of the turf grass and the short root system, water actually runs off the parkway and into the streets and then on into the sewer system.

 How to Switch from Lawn to Native Garden